ForeignOx/notes/Mathematics/Calculus/Lagrange Multipliers.md

 So $\underline{\nabla \phi}=0$.
 If I have $n$ equations, $\frac{ \partial \phi }{ \partial x_{i} } =0$ for $1\leq i\leq n$, and
 ## Example
-What is the maximum area of a rectangle given the constraint the rectangle has perimeter $P=4$, We are finding the masimum of
+What is the maximum area of a rectangle given the constraint the rectangle has perimeter $P=4$, We are finding the maximum of
 $$
 A=f(x,y)=xy
 $$